Winson-030/dify-kubernetes/README.md

 ## Development Plan

+> This branch use PVC as storage instead of hostPath, thanks contributions from the community!

 ### Add ssrf proxy component

 Integrated ssrf proxy component into `dify-deployment.yaml` and `dify-mirror-deployment.yaml`.
 You can get files in `dify/middleware`.